Tensorial charge assignments in unitary groups: Generalized Charge Tensor

 Then, the transformation of the general tensor is

-What follows is to build the charge operator for different multiplets in the respective representation, taking into account that the assignment of electric charges makes sense only for physical fields (irreps) that result from the decompositions defined in Eq.~\eqref{Tred_tensor}.
-For that purpose, we have to write the gauge transformations in Eq.~\eqref{T_gauge} as infinitesimal representations.
-Applying the operator defined in Eq.~\eqref{Q_n} as many times as the tensor $(t,Y)$ has indices, the electric charge operator for a general reducible tensor is
+What follows is the construction of the charge operator for different multiplets in the respective representation, considering that the assignment of charges is meaningful only for physical fields (irreps) that result from the decompositions defined in Eq.~\eqref{Tred_tensor}.
+For that purpose, we need to express the transformations in Eq.~\eqref{T_gauge} as infinitesimal representations.
+By applying the operator defined in Eq.~\eqref{Q_n} as many times as the tensor $(t,Y)$ has indices, we obtain the electric charge operator for a general reducible tensor, whose components can be seen as weight states of a special case of Cartan generators (see the Appendix).